realJohnDoe/idea-craft/memory-bank/progress.md

 - Integrated reusable components like `AttributeEditor` and `EditActions.tsx` to reduce code duplication and improve maintainability.
 - Identified and resolved a styling issue with the cancel icon in `EditActions.tsx` by using `text-red` to align with the custom color definition in `tailwind.config.ts`, after standard Tailwind color classes were overridden.
 The user declined further styling changes, confirming the current state is acceptable.
 - Progressed with PWA conversion by implementing necessary structural files and configurations to make Idea Craft installable and offline-capable, with a recent adjustment to service worker registration to handle local development constraints.
 However, due to challenges with local testing, decided to shift focus to a non-PWA web app with home screen shortcut for mobile accessibility, combined with local directory syncing using the File System Access API and cookie storage for sync target reference.
+- Recent focus on UI consistency by standardizing icon sizes and hover effects.